4. Corporate governance

 - act in good faith, honestly and for proper purpose, consistent with the objects and interests of the University

 - exercise reasonable skill, appropriate care and diligence

 - take reasonable steps to avoid all conflicts of interest unless they are declared in accordance with clause 11 of Schedule 1 of the Act

-- not make improper use of his or her position nor of information acquired because of his or her position, to gain, directly or indirectly, an advantage for the member of Council or for another person or organisation.
+- not make improper use of their position nor of information acquired because of their position, to gain, directly or indirectly, an advantage for the member of Council or for another person or organisation.

 In addition, all Council members commit to:

 - acting fairly and impartially, including avoiding bias, discrimination, caprice or self-interest

 - understanding the business of the University and the environment in which it operates

 - ascertaining all relevant information, making reasonable enquiries, and understanding the financial, strategic and other implications of decisions

 - understanding the financial reports, audit reports and other financial material that comes before Council and actively inquiring into this material

 - ensuring information gained as a Council member is only used for Council purposes, is kept confidential and is not used to gain an advantage or cause detriment to the University